davidmigloz/langchain_dart/packages/langchain_openai/README.md

   * `OpenAIQAWithStructureChain` a chain that answer questions in the specified structure.
   * `OpenAIQAWithSourcesChain`: a chain that answer questions providing sources.
+- Agents:
+  * `OpenAIToolsAgent`: an agent driven by OpenAIs Tools powered API.
 - Tools:
   * `OpenAIDallETool`: a tool that uses DallE to generate images from text.